yuhuicaoo/Dfiffusion-Model-Project/README.md

 Still a work in progress and very much a learning experience!

 ## 🧠 Overview

-A diffusion model works in two phases:
+- **Encoding process:** A Variational autoencoder (VAE) first compresses the input image into a smaller latent representation, the diffusion process then operates in this latent space rather than on raw pixels.

-- **Forward process:** Gradually add Gaussian noise to the image over _t_ timesteps until it becomes pure static.
+- **Forward process:** Gradually add Gaussian noise to the image over $t$ timesteps until it becomes pure static.
 - **Teaching process:** Train a neural network (UNet) to learn the noise that was added to the image.
 - **Reverse process:** Generate new images from pure static noise by applying the learned UNet.